SatSale/SatSale/README.md

 * **Lightweight and highly extendable, basic html and css stying.
 Modular Python backend**, take a [look at the code](satsale.py) or [lnd.py](/pay/lnd.py)!
 * Natively extendable to all bitcoind node features (e.g. segwit) through RPC.
 * Reusable and extendable [API](https://satsale.org/docs.html).
-* No shitcoin bloat.
+* No shitcoins.
 Bitcoin only.

 # Installation (short!)